-ITUNES Server: Select to enable or disable the iTunes server.
+iTUNES Server: Select to enable or disable the iTunes server.

 Folder: Specifies the folder or directory that will be shared by the iTunes/DLNA server.
-Select root to share all files on all volumes, or unselect Root then click Browse to select a specific folder.
+Select root to share all files on all volumes, or click Browse to select a specific folder.